deekshamypersonal/bedtracker/README.md

 **Process Flow:**
 * Patients registers themselves by providing personal information including identity number and email.
+* The patient receives a token on their email id upon registering, which they must click to complete the registration process.
 * Patients logs in and search for available beds in a hospital belonging to their city.
 * If available, they book the bed and uploads covid report.
 Report temporary gets loaded to db before approval.
 * Admin gets email notification for bed request.
 He can approve/reject the service.